 - Read and reread your papers.
 Re-arange them.
 Reread them.
 Do they point to particular futures?
 Do they reveal commonalities or differences that you can exploit?

-By Nov 1, submit your essay to the Assignment 3: Speculative Futures Essay (Individual) dropbox in Moodle, and post it on your blog.
+Submit your essay to the Assignment 3: Speculative Futures Essay (Individual) dropbox in Moodle, and post it on your blog.

 The assignment will be evaluated according to the following rubric.